World Animal Day: Pakistani bully dog protecting Bengalurean from threats

 Bengaluru, Oct 4: We all know the storyline of Salman Khan starrer Bhajarangi Bhaijaan in which the protagonist takes risks to reunite the Pakistani girl with her parents.
-A kind of strange but it is fact that a bully dog, mostly found in Pakistan, is protecting his master-cum-friend Rakesh Shukla who has dedicated his life to protect to stray dogs in Bengaluru.
+A kind of strange but it is fact that a bully dog, mostly found in Pakistan, is protecting his master-cum-friend Rakesh Shukla who has dedicated his life to protect stray dogs in Bengaluru.

 Shilpi, as the dog called by his master, has built a strong bond with Rakesh Shukla to the extent that he feels safe and secure from possible threats in a sparsely populated area.